 Equity & Anti-Oppression Statement

 Neutral Ground recognizes that many people face systemic forms of oppression due to intersecting imbalances of power.
-We strive to address this imbalance through representation of diverse identities within Neutral Ground’s programming.
-Neutral Ground is committed to promoting, exhibiting and presenting the work of systemically underrepresented artists regardless of race, religion, national or ethnic origin, colour, sex, age or physical or mental disability, or any intersections of these identities (as outlined in Section 15 of the Canadian Charter of Rights and Freedoms.)
+Neutral Ground values lived experiences and non-Western ways of knowing and being as powerful sources of knowledge.
+The organisation addresses imbalances through the representation of diverse identities within its programming, informed through a juried artwork selection process.
+Neutral Ground is committed to promoting, exhibiting and presenting the work of systemically underrepresented artists inclusive of race, religion, national or ethnic origin, colour, education, gender, age or physical or mental disability, or any intersections of and beyond these identities.

 Neutral Ground’s programming of exhibitions, performances, workshops, etc, reflect Neutral Ground’s goal of working toward removing systemic barriers to aid representation and relationship-building through: Community partnerships; respect, care, and access practices; jury composition and consensus-based decision-making; and accessibility in calls for proposals and service to exhibiting artists.